 Below are four further examples, possibly Minettes, from one photographer, Morris and Co, 1 Denmark Street, Bristol.
 These are 1.75 x 3.25 inches and are printed on a glossy photo paper, unmounted, with the photographer's details impressed in the bottom border with a hand embossing machine.
 The well dressed subjects are unknown, the images are first class and have not deteriorated in any way over time.
 They date from around 1907-09.

-Tintypes were inexpensive to produce and were produced in many other sizes, mounted and unmounted.
+Tintypes or ferrotypes were inexpensive to produce and were produced in many other sizes, sold mounted and unmounted.
 In some instances unmounted tintypes have survived because flimsy mounts have disintegrated or become detached as the gum holding the cover sheet on the reverse has failed.
-The example below, unmounted, measures 1 5/8 in x 2 1/2 in and shows two seated women in large hats, c.1900, photographer, location and subjects unknown.
+The example below, unmounted, measures 1 ⅝ in x 2 ½ in and shows two seated women in large hats, c.1900, photographer, location and subjects unknown.
 This example is hand-cut from a larger ferrotype plate.

 There must have been other mount sizes and products with specific names.
-The two cartes below for example are obviously on mounts by professional mount manufacturers and do not fit into any of the above descriptions.
+The first two cartes below for example are obviously on mounts by professional mount manufacturers and do not fit into any of the above descriptions.
 That on the left, on a cream mount, is by Hawke of Plymouth measures 4.25 x 2 inches.
 That on the right, photographer unknown, on green facing card, with maroon reverse and gilt chamfer edges has no information about the photographer and measures 3 x 2.25 inches.
 Both have blank reverse sides.
 The third photograph below is a diamond shaped print with rounded corners, pasted onto a cream card mount within a grey printed diamond.
 There is no other printing on the mount.
 The actual photograph is 1.0 x 0.85 inches and is perfectly shaped and so was probably cut out from a larger print with a specially shaped hole punch.
 The mount measures 2.8 x 1.6 inches and appears to be roughly cut by hand.
 The printed diamond within which the photograph is pasted appears to have been made with a rubber stamp, a perfect match to the size and shape of the photograph.
 Perhaps one of the photographic suppliers sold the cutter and rubber stamp as a matching pair.
 The mount may have been cut down to fit in an album, or the photographer may have finished it imperfectly.
 There are no details of the photographer, but in pencil on the reverse is written "Miss Harcourt".

 ( British Journal of photography 17 Feb 1911 p 130, British Journal of photography June 16 1911 p466, British Journal of Photography Sept 15 1911 p712.)